jbro129/android-modding/README.md

 [LibDumper](https://github.com/BryanGIG/LibDumper) by BryanGIG : APK For Dumping Memory libil2cpp.so / libUE4.so from memory.

+[BlackDex](https://github.com/CodingGay/BlackDex) by CodingGay : An android unpack(dexdump) tool, it supports Android 5.0~12 and need not rely to any environment, can run on any Android mobile phones or emulators, and can unpack APK files in several seconds.

 [Dumpity](https://github.com/sc2ad/Dumpity) by sc2ad : An IL2CPP Dumper that dumps all types into classes that can support reading and writing from .assets files.

 [MemDumper](https://github.com/kp7742/MemDumper) by kp7742 : Dump Memory of Process in Android.